ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 program ESP8266 with ino bin and littlefs bin

 connect your computer / phone / tablet WiFi to "ESP-WIFI-MANAGER-(?????)"
-Access Point direct connect
+Access Point, WiFi Direct Connect

 Browse to 192.168.4.1 for wifi manager and configure ESP8266 for your wifirouter